longjl1/Time-to-mato/docs/ui-principles.md

 - [2023-12-18] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.

 - [2023-12-27] reinforced that the timer should stay visually dominant while the rest of the interface remains quiet and structural.

+- [2024-02-08] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.